-With their bright colours, cheerful faces and thick, dark green leaves, petunias are a great choice for a window box – and they look especially lovely when they cascade over the edge of your container.
+With their bright colours, cheerful faces, and thick, dark green leaves, petunias are a great choice for a window box – and they look especially lovely when they cascade over the edge of your container.
 Petunias flower from spring until the first frost, so they’re good if you want a long-lasting dose of colour – and because they come in red, purple, pink, white, and striped and speckled varieties, this is a great way to inject some vibrancy into your home.
+Petunia’s can also be grown indoors during the winter, provided they have plenty of sun (a minimum of six hours per day) and are given regular care.

 Petunias love the sun, so if you’re lucky enough to have a window box that catches the rays, petunias should thrive.
 There are several different types of petunias, but wave petunias are considered to be best for growing in a window box: they’re bold, hardy, and require very little care – just water them when the soil feels dry.
 Petunias are versatile and grow in many different types of soil, but it’s always important that the soil drains well, so be sure to check drainage in your containers.